Make-School-Courses/SPD-1.1-Introduction-To-Software-Product-Development/README.md

      - *Summative Assessment* - you'll take an assessment that cover the content from SPD 1.1.
 I recommend you review class slides and understand the major ideas taught in each activity.
 Don't sweat it too much.
 Those who miss this in-class assessment have the option to retake it the the Wednesday during the weeklong intensity.
      - *Peer review and publish blog posts* - class will close with us peer editing each other's blog posts and hitting PUBLISH!
 We'll then celebrate with popcorn or whatever treat Dan brings in ;)
    - **After Class** - Relax.
 Pat yourself on the back for your hard work!
 Get ready to build and ship your product idea (or a new product idea) during next week's product intensive.

+## Attendance
+Just like any job, attendance at Make School is required and a key component of your success.
+Attendance is being onsite from 9:30 to 5:30 each day, attending all scheduled sessions: classes, huddles, etc. and working in the study labs when not in a scheduled session.
+Working onsite allows you to learn with your peers, have access to support from TAs, instructors and others, and is vital to your learning.

+Attendance requirements for scheduled sessions are:
+    - No more than two no call no shows per term in any scheduled session.
+    - No more than four excused absences per term in any scheduled session.

+Failure to meet these requirements will result in a PIP (Participation Improvement Plan).
+Failure to improve after the PIP will result in not being invited back next term.

 ## Huddle Schedule - daily morning group meeting
 * Week 1: Group Formation - Get to know your fellow classmates and establish a foundation of community